felipegoncal/felipegoncal/README.md

 - 👀 I’m interested ines
 - EU  SOU  FELIPE GONCALVES

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ESTOU  APRENDENDO COMPUTAÇAO
 - 💞️ I’m looking to collaborate on ...
+MEUS ESTUDOS
-- 📫 How to reach me ...
+- 📫 How to reach me  VENHA ATE MINHA CIDADE

 <!---
 felipegoncal/felipegoncal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.